-5% sold the business to someone else or could not find/hire the people they needed.
+5% of respondents report selling the business to someone else

-Entrepreneurs also report other more specific reasons for not owning a business, such as needing to relocate to areas less favourable to their business, familial issues making business ownership impossible, and foreclosure due to COVID-19 restrictions.
+5% state could not hire the people they needed.

-These challenges are important for TEF to be aware of as it will allow for the programme to see where beneficiaries are struggling to begin businesses and can provide more targeted trainings in competencies within these areas to strengthen future beneficiaries.
+Entrepreneurs also report other more specific reasons for not owning a business, such as closing the business to relocate and the inflated prices of raw materials and rental spaces due to economic changes..

+These reasons are important for the TEF programme to consider because it will allow for the programme to see where beneficiaries are struggling to begin businesses and TEF can provide more targeted trainings in competencies within these areas to strengthen future beneficiaries.
 Additionally, strengthening the mentorship and alumni programmes could help business owners learn how to navigate these issues as they are more likely to arise when the business is established.
 Hence, strengthening the mentorship will allow beneficiaries to be able to have a network of like-minded entrepreneurs who may have experienced the same difficulties and can help advise a solution for it.